-Artificial heat dries out the air in the winter, therefore plants will want additional humidity.
-In the winter, misting the foliage of Tangerine trees with a simple spray bottle is a fantastic approach to assist citrus to survive with the interior environment.
+Artificial heat dries out the air in the winter.
+Therefore, plants will want additional humidity.
+In the winter, misting the foliage of Tangerine trees with a simple spray bottle is a fantastic approach to assist citrus in surviving in the interior environment.

-Every three to four years, the trees must be re-potted as they mature.
+The trees must be re-potted every three to four years as they mature.
 When choosing a new pot, don't go overboard.
 Each time, go up one or two sizes.

 While tangerine plants can be produced from seeds, in most situations, the trees that are developed this way do not produce fruit or produce less fruit.

 Buying a one to two-year-old tangerine tree from a nursery is the best method to enjoy homegrown tangerines.

 Most tangerine trees are ready to pick in the winter and early spring, though this varies by region and tree variety.
 The Honey tangerines aren't ready to pluck until January, but Fairchild tangerines are normally available by October.